adaanene/MERN/README.md

-Implementing the creation of a MERN stack to create a Todo list app
+Implementing a MERN stack to create a Todo list app